Welcome to ZXSEAL Manufacturer of Toilet Tank Seal Solutions

 Update time:2026-03-01

-A leaking toilet seal is one of the most common bathroom problems homeowners and maintenance teams face.
-Left untreated, it can cause water damage, unpleasant odors, and even mold growth.
-The good news is that fixing a toilet seal is usually straightforward with the right tools and guidance.
+A leaking toilet seal is one of the most common bathroom problems homeowners, property managers, and maintenance teams face.
+If left untreated, a small leak can quickly lead to water damage, bad odors, mold growth, and costly repairs.

-The toilet seal (often called a wax ring or rubber seal) sits between the toilet base and the drain flange.
-Its job is to create a watertight barrier that prevents wastewater and sewer gases from escaping.
+A toilet seal (also called a wax ring, rubber toilet seal, or toilet gasket) sits between the toilet base and the floor flange.
+Its purpose is to create a watertight and airtight barrier that prevents:

 • Loose toilet mounting bolts